splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-prereqs.rst

 * ``organizations:DescribeOrganization``.
 Only needed when Amazon cost and usage metrics are activated.
 * ``ec2:DescribeRegions``.
 Used to check if regions configured in the integration are enabled on the AWS account.

-Tag and property sync specific permissions:
+Tag and property sync permissions:

 * ``tag:GetResources``
 * ``cloudformation:ListResources``
 * ``cloudformation:GetResource``

 Tag and property sync is always enabled for the services configured in the integration.
 For some services, Splunk Observability uses either service-specific API calls, ResourceGroupTagging API or CloudControl API.
 Services that are covered using generic APIs need special permissions on top of service permissions - ``tag:GetResources`` for ResourceGroupTagging API and ``cloudformation:ListResources`` along with ``cloudformation:GetResource`` for CloudControl API.